 |On-duty general doctors||

 There are also 'postes médicaux de garde' / 'huisartsenwachtposten' ('urgent care' that is not serious enough to warrant a trip to hospital emergency department) throughout Belgium.
-There are currently three in Brussels - see the website www.famgb.be for details.
+There are currently three in Brussels - see the website http://famgb.be/fr/service-de-garde/ for details (note that only the French version of the site provides information on the 'urgent care' posts).

 So, you've managed to see the doctor, and now you need to find a pharmacy!